alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Average Child Support Payment in Alabama?

-Using the Child Support Worksheet, Alabama Child Support is usually measured.
-According to each spouse’s salary and other relative numeric considerations, such as taxes charged and retirement payments, the worksheet produces the required Child Support responsibility.
+Alabama child support is usually measured using the Child Support Worksheet.
+Based on each spouse’s salary and other relative numeric considerations, such as taxes charged and retirement payments, the worksheet produces the required Child Support responsibility.

-On average, a family of two children will be made to pay $758 a month on the account that;
+On average, a family of two children may be made to pay $758 a month on the account that;

-• Their ages is between seven and ten
+• Their ages are between seven and ten

 • The mother has 65% parenting time